 Under the Federal Sustainable Development Act, the Commissioner must review a draft of the federal government’s sustainable development strategy and comment on whether the targets and implementation strategies can be assessed.
 The Commissioner must also monitor and report on the extent to which federal departments have contributed to meeting the targets and goals set out in the Federal Sustainable Development Strategy.

 At the international level, the Commissioner plays an active role in the Working Group on Environmental Auditing (WGEA), which is part of the International Organization of Supreme Audit Institutions (INTOSAI), by helping to produce guidelines and reports, and by helping to develop and implement training for environmental auditors.
 The WGEA aims to improve the use of audit mandates and audit tools in the field of environment (www.environmental-auditing.org).

 A Panel of Environmental Advisors advises the Commissioner of the Environment and Sustainable Development on his work on behalf of the Auditor General, and on environmental and sustainable development matters.

-In April 2013, Neil Maxwell was appointed Interim Commissioner of the Environment and Sustainable Development.
+In March 2014, Julie Gelfand was appointed Commissioner of the Environment and Sustainable Development.

 - Scott Vaughan (May 2008 to April 2013)